kumaran-R/Bank-Marketing-Analysis/README.md

-"pdays" have the value 999 which is indicated as the customers are never been contacted previously.
+"pdays" has the value 999 which indicates that the customers are never been contacted previously.

-"Age", "previous" have outliers since outliers can be defined as $values$ > $Q_3 + 1.5 \times IQR$ or $values$ < $Q_1 - 1.5 \times IQR$.
-From the analysis of numerical variables we can observe that  max('age') = 98 , max('previous')=7 respectively which are having outliers
+"Age" and "previous" have outliers since outliers can be defined as $values$ > $Q_3 + 1.5 \times IQR$ or $values$ < $Q_1 - 1.5 \times IQR$.
+From the analysis of numerical variables we can observe that  max('age') = 98 , max('previous')=7 respectively which are having outliers.

 ```python